-CPR reform: how Jackson will affect lease renewal proceedings
+CPR reform: how Jackson will impact lease renewal proceedings - .PDF file.

 The Jackson Reforms herald a new era in the management of, and procedure for, civil litigation.
 To a great extent, though, we have no real idea of what this new era may bring, particularly in the area of 1954 Act lease renewals.
 However, on the face of it, there is a possibility of substantial impact.
 This briefing highlights three key areas that are likely to affect how lease renewals are conducted.